 Serial ATA is the next generation ATA specification that provides scalable performance for today and tomorrow.
-With up to 150MB/s data transfer rate, Serial ATA is faster than current Parallel ATA, while providing 100% software compatibility.
-P4V800D-X supports RAID 0, RAID 1 and JBOD.
-See page 1-19 for details.
+With up to 150MB/s data transfer rate, Serial ATA is faster than current Parallel ATA, while providing software compatibility with the legacy Parallel ATA (See page 1-19 for details).

-Integrated 10/100 LAN controller
+Integrated 10/100 LAN controller (10/100 LAN